 I own both an Xbox One and a Kinect, but I never took advantage of Fitness.
 And the Kinect itself wasn’t as big a hit as Microsoft had hoped when the console launched in November 2013.
 Over the past 2 ½ years, the company has pulled support for several of the device’s features (included its IR sensor and hand gesture controls, which felt like a real-life Minority Report computer interface).
 Fewer and fewer games included features that utilized the Kinect, and those that did only took advantage of the mic for gamers to verbally issue commands that the game could register.
 One game, Battlefield 4, used the camera to allow gamers to lean left and right so that their character would look around objects that they were hiding behind.

 The main game that took full advantage of the full power and potential of the Kinect was Xbox Fitness, and it had a loyal following of users who purchased hundreds of dollars’ worth of workout videos through the store.
-And this made it all the more painful when Microsoft pulled the plug on the Fitness program on June 27th (a process known as “sunsetting,” where a product is intentionally phased out when a company decides that it is either no longer profitable or they want to shift their focus elsewhere).
+And this made it all the more painful when Microsoft pulled the plug on the Fitness program [link no longer accessible] on June 27th (a process known as “sunsetting,” where a product is intentionally phased out when a company decides that it is either no longer profitable or they want to shift their focus elsewhere).

 In their official announcement, Microsoft laid out the timeline for how the sunset of Xbox Fitness will play out.
 As of right now, no new content can be purchased for Fitness through the Xbox Store.
 In about six months, the offer for 30 free workouts for Xbox Live Gold owners will no longer exist.
 In a year, on July 1st, 2017, both Xbox Fitness and any workouts associated with it will no longer work (including the workouts that people purchased).
 Erica Bell, the community manager for Xbox Fitness, closed the announcement with a brief “thanks” to the users: